cubePreparing Your 3D Assets

 • Balance detail and performance based on how your model will be used

-Glossi is designed for professional-grade assets - here's how to take full advantage of its capabilities:
+Glossi is designed for professional-grade assets.
+To take full advantage of its rendering capabilities:

 • Detailed normal maps for surface definition